VicenteVivan/geo-clip/README.md

 ## Acknowledgments

-This project incorporates code from Joshua M. Long's Random Fourier Features Pytorch.
+This project is  based on the work of Vicente Vivanco Cepeda.
+It also incorporates code from Joshua M. Long's Random Fourier Features Pytorch.
 For the original source, visit [here](https://github.com/jmclong/random-fourier-features-pytorch).

 ## Citation

-If you find GeoCLIP beneficial for your research, please consider citing us with the following BibTeX entry:
+If you find GeoCLIP or GeoCLIP-Plusbeneficial for your research, please consider citing us with the following BibTeX entry:

 ```
 @inproceedings{geoclip,